-Niagara University is continuing close monitoring of the Novel Coronavirus (COVID-19) situation in consultation with the Center for Disease and Prevention (CDC), Public Health Ontario (PHO), Public Health Association of Canada (PHAC), provincial, and local health authorities in order to promote a healthy and safe environment, provide accurate and timely information, and to reassure that preparation and response protocols are in place and will be followed as necessary as future developments unfold.
+Niagara University is continuing close monitoring of the COVID-19 situation in consultation with the Center for Disease and Prevention (CDC), Public Health Ontario (PHO), Public Health Association of Canada (PHAC), provincial, and local health authorities in order to promote a healthy and safe environment, provide accurate and timely information, and to reassure that preparation and response protocols are in place and will be followed as necessary and as future developments unfold.

 Health officials continue to remind us that good wellness, hygiene, and the following everyday practices are important steps to prevent the spread of all viruses and illness: